anustg/solstice-scripts/doc/index.rst

 ==========

-`solsticepy` provides a set of Python functions that make the task of setting up and running a Solstice simulation of a CSP system a little easier.
+`solsticepy` provides a set of Python functions that make the task of setting up and running a Solstice ray-tracing simulation of a CSP system a little easier.
 At this stage it has been primarily used for simulations of central-tower CSP systems,  even though Solstice itself is capable of simulating a wider range of system types.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+..
+Introduction:: As of Sphinx 1.3, the napoleon extension will come packaged with

 Create the YAML input file for Solstice
 ---------------------------------------
 .. autofunction:: solsticepy.gen_yaml

 Calculation sun position